 Nothing of Greenwich Palace survives above ground today.
 It fell into disrepair during the civil war years and was eventually replaced by the spectacular buildings that today make up the Old Royal Naval College, Sir Christopher Wren’s riverside masterpiece.

-The Painted Hall at the Old Royal Naval College, described as ‘the Sistine Chapel of the UK’, is currently undergoing a major transformation over the next eighteen months, including the creation of a new visitor centre, Sackler Gallery and café developed by Hugh Broughton Architects.
+The Painted Hall at the Old Royal Naval College, described as ‘the Sistine Chapel of the UK’, is currently undergoing a major transformation over the next eighteen months, including the creation of a new visitor centre, a gallery and café developed by Hugh Broughton Architects.
 Visitors currently have a once-in-a-lifetime opportunity to get up close to the ceiling of the Painted Hall through a series of ceiling tours, which are accessible to all.

 Discussions are now underway over the possibility of displaying the Tudor archaeology within what will be the new Painted Hall visitor centre.
 A further £2 million is necessary to complete the project.
 Donations will go towards the conservation and construction of the visitor centre – including the display of the Tudor remains.